What Are Ticks?

 Ticks are not insects, but very small arachnids closely related to mites, spiders, scorpions, and Daddy longlegs.
 Ticks can transmit diseases while feeding on the blood of mammals.
 Though about 80 species of ticks live in the United States, only about 12 are of major public health or veterinary concerns.

 Systematic data on the prevalence of ticks and how many carry diseases across North Carolina does not exist.
 A study conducted in Chatham county in 2009 showed that over 60% of the Lone Star ticks sampled carried rickettsia, which cause Rocky Mountain Spotted Fever.

 While it is a good idea to take preventive measures against ticks year-round, ticks are most active from February – October in central NC.
-Avoid direct contact with ticks.
+Avoid direct contact with ticks by:

-- Avoid wooded areas, leaf litter, and brushy areas with high grass.
+- Avoiding wooded areas, leaf litter, and brushy areas with high grass.

 - Use repellents on exposed skin and clothing for protection that lasts up to several hours.
 Always follow product instructions.

 - Treat clothing and gear, such as boots, pants, socks and tents.

 - Purchase and wear clothing that has been pre-treated with permethrin.